saucelabs/sauce-school/codelabs/Module1_APITesting.md

 This is a fairly common misconception.
 While yes, UI testing does trigger API calls, it does nothing to test the API itself.

-We have a PDF dedicated to this topic [here](https://drive.google.com/a/apifortress.com/file/d/1UfXIcdZQFDmbXO2n_NHACdpenI23BphC/view?usp=sharing).
+There is a PDF dedicated to this topic [here](https://drive.google.com/a/apifortress.com/file/d/1UfXIcdZQFDmbXO2n_NHACdpenI23BphC/view?usp=sharing).

 API failures are very difficult and nuanced, and because of this can last longer and cost you more money.
-Sometimes an API issue is actually a data issue, and that's another reason why we discuss dynamic data sources as a best practice later on.
+Sometimes an API issue is actually a data issue, and that's another reason why dynamic data sources will be discuassed as a best practice later on.

-We obviously believe strongly in the value of API testing and automation, but we can also quote other experts.
-First, a quote from Forrester:
+Some evidence about the importance and power of API testing:

 Negative
 : "Modern applications require a shift of the current 80% UI automation... shifting about 80% of that test automation API test automation."  _– Diego Lo Giudice, Forrester Wave 2017_